Hezekiah-Elisha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago - Create a script that removes all letters c and C from input.
 ## rev
 21- esreveR - a script that reverses its input
+## cut -d":" --fields=1,6 /etc/passwd | sort
+22-users_and_homes = Write a script that displays all users and their home directories, sorted by users.

+* Based on the the /etc/passwd file